 Many countries have nominated a principal and an alternate to the Working Group.

-We have sent invitations to around 85 countries, the IMF and the Eurostat, requesting central banks to nominate a staff members (a principal and an alternate) with technical knowledge of balance of payments concepts and more specifically, of compilation of data on remittance flows (inbound or outbound).
+We have sent invitations to around 85 countries, the IMF and the Eurostat, requesting central banks to nominate a staff members (a principal and an alternate) with technical knowledge of balance of payments concepts and more specifically, compilation of data on remittance flows (inbound or outbound).
 The staff members’ level would be in terms of experience and expertise and responsibilities to perhaps a lead economist or experienced senior economist level staff of the World Bank or the IMF.
 In many central banks, that might imply a director or head of the division level.